paulmccormack00/kormoon-site/README.md

 # Kormoon

-Kormoon was acquired and is now part of the Informatica family.
+Kormoon was acquired and is now part of the Salesforce family.

 Visit: [kormoon.ai](https://kormoon.ai)